ersignee/tiktokr/README.md

 ## 🚀・Setup TikTokr

 1. Go to the [Releases](https://github.com/ersignee/TikTokr/releases) Tab and download the latest .zip file
+2. Extract the .zip archive
-2. Press SHIFT+RIGHT-CLICK in the folder and open CMD(it should open it by default in the script folder)
+3. Press SHIFT+RIGHT-CLICK in the extracted folder and open CMD(it should open it by default in the script folder)
-3. Install the required pip modules:
+4. Install the required pip modules:
    <pre>pip install -r requirements.txt</pre>
-4. Run the script using:
+5. Run the script using:
    <pre>python tiktokr.py</pre>

 ## ⚡️・Upcoming